-Westmoreland Art Nationals Juried Fine Art & Photography Exhibit
+Westmoreland Art Nationals Juried Art & Photography Exhibit

-Every year, the Westmoreland Arts & Heritage Festival holds the Westmoreland Art Nationals, a juried fine art and photography competition, featuring art from all around the country.
+Every year, the Westmoreland Arts & Heritage Festival holds the Westmoreland Art Nationals, a juried art and photography exhibition, featuring art from all around the country.
 Artists are permitted to enter as many pieces as they’d like to be considered in both of our exhibits.
 Two exhibitions, one entry form, one entry fee!

-The first exhibit will be held in Commissioners Hall at Westmoreland County Community College.
-The exhibit will run from Saturday, May 21 through Wednesday, June 8, with the Opening Reception on May 21 from 6-8 PM.
-Awards will be Announced at 7:00 PM on May 21 and posted on our Facebook page.
-The second exhibit will be held at the Westmoreland Arts & Heritage Festival at Twin Lakes Park in Greensburg, PA on Thursday, July 4 through Sunday, July 3 with the Opening Reception set for Saturday, June 25 from 6-8 PM.
-Awards will be Announced at 7:00 PM on June 25 and posted on our Facebook page.
+The first exhibit will be held in the Health & Culinary Center at Westmoreland County Community College in Youngwood, PA.
+The exhibit will run from Saturday, May 18 through Wednesday, June 5, with the Opening Reception on May 18 from 6-8 PM.
+Awards will be Announced at 7:00 PM on May 18 and posted on our Facebook page.
+The second exhibit will be held at the 50th Westmoreland Arts & Heritage Festival at Twin Lakes Park in Greensburg, PA on Thursday, July 4 through Sunday, July 7 with the Opening Reception set for Saturday, June 29 from 6-8 PM.
+Awards will be Announced at 7:00 PM on June 29 and posted on our Facebook page.
 Both shows are free and open to the public to attend.

 The People’s Choice Award will be decided by the number of votes received on-site through paper ballots as well as votes taken from our Facebook Page using the number of “Likes” on an image.
 Any accepted piece of artwork may be voted on to win the People’s Choice Award.
 Voters are permitted to cast one ballot per artist per day.